-With modern estate planning comes unique challenges because today's families are different from traditional families of the past.
-There are same-sex and unwed couples raising children, estranged parents who stay married to raise their children, married couples who live completely separate lives but nonetheless remain legally married, and many more types of modern families.
+With modern estate planning comes unique challenges.
+Modern family structures are different from the traditional family structures of the past.
+There are same-sex and unwed couples raising children, estranged parents who stay married to raise their children, married couples who live completely separate lives but remain legally married, and many more types of modern situations.

 So what if you are legally married but wish to disinherit your spouse for one reason or another?
-The general rule is that if you make a valid Last Will and Testament or a Revocable Living Trust, then you can dictate who gets your property after you die.
-But the surprising fact in this day and age is that in the majority of states and the District of Columbia you can't intentionally disinherit your spouse unless they agree in writing to be disinherited in a prenuptial or postnuptial agreement.
+The general belief is that if you make a valid Last Will and Testament or a Revocable Living Trust, then you can dictate who gets your property after you die.
+However, the surprising fact is that in the majority of states, and the District of Columbia, you can't intentionally disinherit your spouse unless they agree in writing to be disinherited in a prenuptial or postnuptial agreement.

-Moreover, the laws governing spousal rights at death, called community property laws or elective share laws depending on the state, vary greatly from state to state.
-Some laws protect the surviving spouse based on how long the parties were married, some laws depend on whether children were born of the marriage, and some laws depend on whether the deceased spouse leaves any assets that need to be probated.
+Moreover, the laws governing spousal rights at death, called community property laws or elective share laws—depending on the state—vary greatly from state to state.
+Some laws protect the surviving spouse based on how long the parties were married.
+Other laws depend on whether children were born of the marriage, and still, other laws depend on whether the deceased spouse leaves any assets that need to be probated.

 Surviving Spousal Rights in Georgia